quangctkm9207/quangctkm9207.github.io/about.md

 Via several social network channel, you might see me contributing to open source projects on [Github](https://github.com/quangctkm9207), posting articles on [Medium](https://medium.com/@quangctkm9207),or solving some funny problems on [Hackerrank](https://www.hackerrank.com/quangctkm9207).
 Besides, if you are my Facebook friend, you maybe find my comments on what you share or post there.

 ## Offline life
 After working time, you might see me at a coffee shop every weekend.
-Sometimes, you spend time walking around my place.
+Sometimes, I spend time walking around my apartment.
-Besides, I spend most of my time with my Kindle and its world.
+Besides, I spend most of my leisure time with my Kindle and its world.

 In 2015, I spent two valuable months to travel across my country after graduating.
 I explored wonderful places and especially to learn about different people in each province.
 It is one of my most memorial experience which has changed my thinking a lot.